debora28/debora28/README.md

 ## Hi there!

-- 🔭 I’m currently working on a ReactJS/NodeJS project;
+- 🔭 I’m currently working on a ReactJS/NodeJS project and a Data Science project;
 - 🌱 I’m learning Python for Data Science;
 - 😄 How to reach me: `debrarafaela@gmail.com`.